EkaterinaK88/rsschool-cv/cv.md

 # Ekaterina Kozhenkova

 *Email:* ekozhenkova88@gmail.com
 *Phone:* 8(912)440-11-41

-**Objective:** a junior developer position with an IT company to use my skills and learn new
+**Objective:** A junior developer position with an IT company to use my skills and learn new

 technology as well.